Skip to main content

 service-cached-angular-exampe

-Notice that in this case, we make the request only once as we store the response body in the service.
-Services in Angular can be used to share data between components, and this is a perfect example of that.
-In fact, data sharing between components is possible if there's a parent-child relationship between the components and, as seen in the case above, it's also possible to share data between "neighbour" components.
+Notice that the request fires only once because we store the response body in the service.
+Angular services can share data between components, and this is a textbook example.
+Data sharing between components works with parent-child relationships, and as shown above, it also works between “neighbour” components.

 Interceptors

-Since an HTTP interceptor is going to be in place, all HTTP requests will go through the interceptor, and we can do the caching at that level.
-Sounds great?
-Let's take a look at how this would be achieved.
+With an HTTP interceptor in place, all HTTP requests pass through it, and we can cache at that level.

 import { Injectable } from '@angular/core';